 But even if you’re not trying to lose weight, I think you’ll like these Skinny Scalloped Potatoes even better than the fattening kind!

-- Place cashews, 3/4 cup water, salt, onion powder, and garlic powder in blender and blend until very smooth.
+- Place cashews, 3/4 cup water, salt, granulated onion, and granulated garlic in blender and blend until very smooth.
 (A heavy-duty blender works best for this recipe; other blenders may not get the mixture smooth enough.)

 - Add oil and 2 cups of the water.
 Blend.